Protecting Yourself Against Personal Crimes

 - Criminal Law - Crimes Against Persons: With this resource, readers are taken to a PDF document that is a lesson on personal crimes.
 The document explains crimes against persons and also gives more in-depth explanations of each type of crime that falls within that category.

-- Crime Types – Crimes Against Persons: This is a PDF document from the city and county of Denver, Colorado.
-The document lists and defines various types of personal crimes, including aggravated assault, homicide, and sexual assault.
+- Crime Types – Crimes Against Persons: The document lists and defines various types of personal crimes, including aggravated assault, homicide, and sexual assault.

 Protecting Yourself Against Personal Crimes